mathriddle/ColabTurtlePlus/README.md

 Main differences with classic turtle.py
 ----

+* Uses only an object-oriented interface, not the additional procedure-oriented interface available in turtle.py.
 * The circle function draws smooth arcs using SVG.
 The step argument is available but primarily for backward compatability with classic turtle.py circle.
 To get a true circular arc, do NOT use steps since the circle will be drawn using SVG commands.
 If steps > 20, it will be assumed that an arc of a circle was intended.
 While this function can still be used to draw a regular polygon with 20 or fewer sides, it is better to use the regularPolygon() function to take advantage of svg commands.
 * A function to draw lines has been included.
 * Setting speed = 0 draws only the final image with no intermediate animations.
 This is usually very quick.
 To turn off the animation but still show the turtle motion (equivalent to speed=0 in classic turtle.py), call animationOff().
 This will use the current speed, but forward/back/circle makes the turtle jump and likewise left/right makes the turtle turn instantly.